MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to authenticate to a corporate proxy server using the current user's credentials

-IT administrators may set the following registry key to configure how Power Automate authenticates with a corporate proxy server.
+IT administrators can set the following registry key to configure how Power Automate authenticates with a corporate proxy server.

 | Hive | Key | Name | Type |
 |---|---|---|---|